lyrasis/kiba-extend/doc/common_patterns_tips_tricks.md

 end
 ```

-It could also useful in project-specific transforms as shown below (need to test that this actually works):
+It can also be useful in other transforms as shown below:

 ```